unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Range:** 30 feet

-**Components:** V, S
+**Components:** V, S, M

 **Duration:** 24 hours

-By means of this tek skill, you use an animal to deliver a message.
-Choose a Tiny beast you can see within range, such as a squirrel, a blue jay, or a bat.
-You specify a location, which you must have visited, and a recipient who matches a general description, such as “a man or woman dressed in the uniform of the town guard” or “a red-haired dwarf wearing a pointed hat.”
+Using scrap metal, or a small elecronic object, you use your tekcaster to transfigure the object into a tiny drone.
+You specify a location, which you must have visited, and a recipient who matches a general description, such as “a man or woman dressed in the uniform of the station security” or “a red-haired woman wearing a VAC-suit.”
 You also speak a message of up to twenty-five words.
-The target beast travels for the duration of the tek skill toward the specified location, covering about 50 miles per 24 hours for a flying messenger, or 25 miles for other animals.
+The drone travels for the duration of the tek skill toward the specified location, covering about 50 miles per 24 hours.

-When the messenger arrives, it delivers your message to the creature that you described, replicating the sound of your voice.
+When the drone arrives, it delivers your message to the creature that you described, replicating the sound of your voice.
 The messenger speaks only to a creature matching the description you gave.
-If the messenger doesn't reach its destination before the tek skill ends, the message is lost, and the beast makes its way back to where you cast this tek skill.
+If the messenger doesn't reach its destination before the tek skill ends, the message is lost, and the drone makes its way back to where you cast this tek skill.
 \page
 **_At Higher Levels._** If you cast this tek skill using a tek skill slot of 3nd level or higher, the duration of the tek skill increases by 48 hours for each slot level above 2nd.